murugrajagopal/Hands-On-Python/README.md

 - Click the link to open your assignment GitHub repository.

 ### Working on the assignment
 You have the option to work on the assignment using Repl.it.
 If this is the case, follow the instructions in the [Working in Repl.it](#working-in-replit) section.
+Otherwise, you can work in any environment you wish.

+### Submitting the assignment
 You can also simply work on your code wherever and paste it into `main.py` right in GitHub.
 - Click on `main.py`.
 - Click the edit icon on the top-right of the code file box.